25 Best Disney Cruise Tips and Tricks (for First Time Cruisers)

 Arrive Early

 The seats in the theater fill up during the nightly live shows.
-Try to arrive 15-20 minutes before the show starts to make sure you find seats with your family.
+We try to arrive 15-20 minutes before the show starts to make sure we find seats together as a family.
+My kids typically don’t mind being seated early as we bring snacks and coloring books to entertain them before the show starts.

 Grab a Booster Seat

 I have a six year old who is really small for her age.
-My husband grabbed a booster seat for her to sit as we entered the theater each night.
-This allowed her to see the stage better from her seat.
+My husband likes to grab a booster seat for her to sit on during the shows.
+You can get a booster seat at the entrance to the theater each night.
+This allows little ones to better see the stage from their seats.

 Pack Snacks and Drinks